-Replacement of existing lamps included in Section VII A. 1.5, particularly table VII.3, rewiring and installing devices included in table VII.3 of the Bidding Document.
-Upgrading of existing lamps included in Section A1.5 with energy efficient lamps.
+Upgrading of existing air conditioning systems included in table VII.2 with energy efficient air conditioning systems.
+Works 3: Lighting Upgrade Replacement of existing lamps included in Section VII, rewiring and installing devices included in table VII.3 of the Bidding Document.
+Upgrading of existing lamps included in Section VII with energy efficient lamps.
 Lighting retrofit (LED, control based on occupancy and daylight sensing).
 GCC 2.2 The Works should not be completed by sections.
-GCC 2.3 The documents comprising the Contract shall be interpreted in the following order of priority: (a) Agreement (b) Approved Designs by the Employer (c) Specifications and Performance Conditions (RFB Section VII) and Schedule of Payments (RFB Section VIII) (d) Letter of Acceptance, (e) Bid and the following documents: Supervision and Quality Assurance Guide (SQA) Guide on the work program (GWP) Environmental, social, safety and health in the workplace Management Strategies and Implementation Plans (ESHS- MSIP) Environmental, Social, Safety and Health in the Workplace Code of Conduct. (f) Particular Conditions of Contract, (g) General Conditions of Contract, GCC 3.1 The language used to draw the Contract document must be: English The law governing the Contract is: Jamaica GCC 8.1 List of Other Contractors; Not Applicable.
-GCC 9.1 Key Personnel: The names of the following professionals must be inserted at the Contract signature: Project AdministratorContract Manager
+GCC 2.3 The documents comprising the Contract shall be interpreted in the following order of priority: (a) Agreement (b) Approved Designs by the Employer (c) Specifications and Performance Conditions (RFB Section VII) and Schedule of Payments (RFB Section VIII) (d) Letter of Acceptance, (e) Bid and the following documents: Supervision and Quality Assurance Guide (SQA) Guide on the work program (GWP) Environmental, social, safety and health in the workplace Management Strategies and Implementation Plans (ESHS- MSIP) Environmental, Social, Safety and Health in the Workplace Code of Conduct. (f) Particular Conditions of Contract, (g) General Conditions of Contract GCC 3.1 The language used to draw the Contract document must be: English.
+The law governing the Contract is: Jamaica.
+GCC 8.1 List of Other Contractors; Not Applicable.
+GCC 9.1 Key Personnel: The names of the following professionals must be inserted at the Contract signature: Project Administrator

-One Principal Electrical Engineers One Electrical Engineer One (1) Principal Mechanical Engineer GCC 9.2 Code of Conduct (ESHS) The following is inserted at the end of GCC 9.2: "The reasons to remove a person include behavior which breaches the Code of Conduct (ESHS) (e.g. spreading communicable diseases, sexual harassment, gender based violence (GBV), sexual exploitation or abuse illicit activity or crime)."
-GCC 13.1 Minimum insurance coverage and deductibles shall be: (a) for loss or damage to the Works, Plant and Materials: USD 10 million (USD 50,000 maximum deductible). (b) For loss or damage to Equipment: USD 5 million (USD 25,000 maximum deductible). (c) for loss or damage to property (except the Works, Plant, Materials, and Equipment) in connection with Contract: USD 10 million (USD 50,000 maximum deductible). (d) for personal injury or death: (i) of the Contractor's employees: USD 2 million (USD 2000 deductible per event). (ii) of other people: USD 2 million (USD 2000 deductible per event). (e) design professional risks for an amount no less than 20% of the contract Price GCC 14.1 Site Investigation Reports are mentioned in Section VII.
-Specifications & Performance Requirements C 1.5 Information provided by the Employer and included in Annex VII,2 the information delivered in the bidding document, and particularly about the information attached and included in Annex VII.2 (see GCC 12.3).
-GCC 16.1 ESHS Management Strategies and Implementation Plans and 16.2
+Contract Manager Principal Electrical Engineers Principal Mechanical Engineer GCC 9.2 Code of Conduct (ESHS) The following is inserted at the end of GCC 9.2: "The reasons to remove a person include behavior which breaches the Code of Conduct (ESHS) (e.g. spreading communicable diseases, sexual harassment, gender based violence (GBV), sexual exploitation or abuse illicit activity or crime)."
+GCC 13.1 Minimum insurance coverage and deductibles shall be: (a) for loss or damage to the Works, Plant and Materials: USD 750,000 (USD 5,000 maximum deductible). (b) For loss or damage to Equipment: USD 500,000 (USD 2,500 maximum deductible). (c) for loss or damage to property (except the Works, Plant, Materials, and Equipment) in connection with Contract: USD 750,000 (USD 5,000 maximum deductible). (d) for personal injury or death: (i) of the Contractor's employees: USD 750,000 (USD 1,000 deductible per event). (ii) of other people: USD 750,000 (USD 1,000 deductible per event). (e) design professional risks for an amount no less than 10% of the contract Price GCC 14.1 Site Investigation Reports are mentioned in Section VII.
+Specifications & Performance Requirements C 1.5 Information provided by the Employer and included in Annex VII.2 The Employer does not certify the representation of veracity or sufficiency of the information delivered in the bidding document, and particularly about the information ettached and included in Amery XII 2 (see CCC 12.2) GCC 16.1 information attached and included in Annex VII.2 (see GCC 12.3).
+ESHS Management Strategies and Implementation Plans and 16.2 ······································